deve-sh/Korero/README.md

 The answer is compatibility.
 I wanted Korero to function in any environment, even a simple HTML-CSS website opened via a File URL should be able to run it.
 It should be agnostic to the Framework or library that’s consuming it.

-Korero does use React internally but the only thing the end-consumer has to worry about is to call `initialize` on the Korero class.
+Korero does use React internally but the only thing the end-consumer has to worry about is to call `initialize` on the Korero class and it will work with any library, any framework.

+### Contribution and Feedback

+Contributions are welcome, just fork the repository and make the change you please and open a pull-request.

+For feedback and bugs, open an issue or discussion on this repository.